KDE/kf5book/new-app/new-app.md

 @@snippet(brightfuture/src/main.cpp, application, cpp)

 This is straightforward, but there is one important thing to notice, especially if you have not seen KDE applications before.
-We use a `QApplication`, that's with a `Q`, not a `K`.
-So there is no special setup needed anymore for writing applications with KDE Frameworks.
-It's just a Qt application, and you can add whatever you need whenever you want, later.
+We use a `QApplication`; that's with a `Q` not a `K`.
+So no special setup is needed anymore for writing applications with KDE Frameworks.
+It's just a Qt application, and you can later add whatever you need whenever you want.

 The scope of your idea of course doesn't stop at language barriers, so the template conveniently sets up internationalization of the texts in your